 Selection of results

-• By the end of 2022, the program supported more than 9,100 resilient renewable energy businesses run by women entrepreneurs in Kenya, Nepal, Nigeria, Senegal and Tanzania.
+• By the end of 2023, we supported over 11,700 renewable energy businesses run by women entrepreneurs in Kenya, Nepal, Nigeria, Senegal and Tanzania.

 • Over 4.5 million consumers in last mile communities were reached with energy enabled services and products.